UKRI Future Leaders Fellowships (FLF)

 Applicants must have approved support from the proposed host department.

-Ranked in the top 173 global universities (QS World University Rankings 2020), Queen's is part of an elite UK group of research-intensive universities, known as the Russell Group.
+Ranked in the top 31 UK universities (Times and Sunday Times Good University Guide 2024), Queen's is part of an elite UK group of research-intensive universities, known as the Russell Group.

 The support of the host institution is a critical component of all fellowships that will enable the fellow to transition to or establish their research independence.
-Queen's is extremely proud of our current three FLF winners; Dr Hien Ngo, Dr Stephen McMahon and Dr Una McMenamin.
+Queen's is extremely proud of our current six FLF winners; Dr Hien Ngo, Dr Stephen McMahon, Dr Una McMenamin, Dr Ray McQuaid, Dr Alison Garden and Dr Emma McBride.

 Belfast is a modern capital city, welcoming, easy to get around and an affordable place in which to live and study.
-As Belfast flourishes as a global food, culture, arts and shopping destination, Queen's is at the social and cultural heart of the city.
+As Belfast flourishes as a global food, culture, arts and shopping destination, Queen's is at the social and cultural heart of the city with a proud focus on Equality, Diversity and Inclusion.

-Expressions of interest are now welcomed for those candidates wishing to be hosted by Queen’s for Round 6 of FLF.
+Expressions of interest are now welcomed for those candidates wishing to be hosted by Queen’s for Round 8 of Future Leaders Fellowships.

 Individuals should initially approach their department of interest to ensure their research aligns to its strategic aims.
-An open selection process will be used to ensure Queen’s are selecting the best candidates to support to full application.
-This will involve internal review panel scrutiny of each applicant’s CV, outputs and a draft Case for Support (template supplied by Research Development Team).
-The selected candidates will then receive dedicated support to prepare their full application to UKRI (by the Jan 2021 submission deadline).
+An open and inclusive selection process will be used to ensure Queen’s are selecting the best candidates to support to full application.

-- High quality researchers from outide Queen's are welcome to get in touch on FLF or other fellowships at any time
+- High quality researchers from outside Queen's are welcome to get in touch on FLF or other fellowships at any time

-- UKRI Full application deadline: TBC Jan 2021
+- UKRI Full application deadline: 4th July 2023

 FLF applications can be submitted within or across any area(s) of research/innovation covered by United Kingdom Research and Innovation (UKRI), from basic through to applied research and innovation.